pbernstein/fama/README.md

 This was something I tinkered with and ran as a hobby for a few years, and the "point" of the code base evolved as my interests changed.
 It was initally a loose collection of scripts but started to get a little more structure as I felt like adding it.
 This was never really intended to be shared, but I've moved on in my life and this a fun discussion point to have with fellow data nerds.

-There were two main focuses that this code base got built around:
+# Major capabilities of the code base

 ## Playing the stock market pricing data